trolster/urcli/CONTRIBUTING.md

 0. [Contribution review process](#contribution-review-process)
 0. [Community](#community)

+## Found a bug?
+Please don't hesitate to open an [issue](https://github.com/trolster/ur-cli/issues).
+We'll need to know the following:

+* Version of Node
+* Platform you're running on (macOS, SunOS, Linux, Windows)
+* Architecture you're running on (32bit or 64bit and x86 or ARM)
+* If you are getting any error messages, please include them as well

 ## Types of contributions we're looking for
-First and foremost, this project should be easy to set up and use.
+First and foremost, this software is supposed to be easy to set up and use.
 Your first contribution might be starting a new conversation, or adding to an existing conversation, around making things easier to understand and/or easier to use.
 You can do so under [Issues](https://github.com/trolster/ur-cli/issues).

 There are also many ways you can directly contribute to the cli (in descending order of need):